 Recommendation To Boost Your Net Worth

-Track your finances for free with Personal Capital’s award-winning financial app.
+Track your finances for free with Empower's award-winning financial app.
 The more you can stay on top of your finances, the more you can optimize your wealth.

 The free online tool allows you to x-ray your portfolio for excessive fees.
 You can also track your cash flow and net worth.
 My favorite feature is their retirement planner.

-I’ve been using Personal Capital for free since 2012, and it has done wonders for my wealth.
+I've been using Empower for free since 2012, and it has done wonders for my wealth.
 Get your finances right the first time.
-There’s no rewind button in life!
+There's no rewind button in life!

 Achieve Financial Freedom Through Real Estate

 Real estate is my favorite way to boost net worth.
 It is a tangible asset that is less volatile, provides utility, and generates income.
-By the time I was 30, I had bought two properties in San Francisco and one property in Lake Tahoe.
-These properties now generate a significant amount of mostly passive income.
+The affluent class and rich love investing in real estate to build wealth.

-Take a look at my two favorite real estate crowdfunding platforms.
+Take a look at my two favorite real estate investing platforms.
 Both are free to sign up and explore:

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations and higher rental yields.
 These cities potentially have higher growth too due to job growth and demographic trends.
 If you have a lot more capital, you can build you own diversified real estate portfolio.